BalahariVignesh/3D_Object_Tracking/README.md

 - SIFT Detector performs the best, and also performs consistently with every other descriptor combination returning almost the same values.
 ![SIFT](https://github.com/BalahariVignesh/3D_Object_Tracking/blob/main/Performance_Graphs/SIFT.png)

+### Overall Comments
+- I would use SIFT Detector as it performs consistently with all the other descriptors.
+- Also AKAZE Detector works well with its descriptor, which is also an potential candidate.

 The overall tabular data is available at :[Performance_Data](https://github.com/BalahariVignesh/3D_Object_Tracking/blob/main/Performance_Graphs/TTC_CAMERA.xlsx)
+> PS: I have marked the infinity values as 1e99 in the excel datasheet for representative purpose.